mm80843/T3.5/docs/Benef/PBN__Benef_813.md

 ## Articles mentionning this Benefit

 * [Water and wastewater digital surveillance for monitoring and early detection of the COVID-19 hotspot: industry 4.0](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_162.md)

+## Name of the Benefit

+Advanced analytics can improve pandemic prediction and decision-making